If Bluetooth is not working on Mac, you won’t be able to connect Wireless Headphones, AirPods and other Bluetooth enabled device.

 Bluetooth Not Working on Mac

-Devices like AirPods, Headphones and others need to go through a simple process of establishing Bluetooth connection with Mac.
+In case of devices like AirPods, Headphones and other Bluetooth devices, they need to go through a simple process of establishing an initial Bluetooth connection with Mac.

 1. Turn ON the Bluetooth Device (Say AirPods or Headphones).

-2. On Mac, go to System Preferences > Bluetooth and click on Turn Bluetooth ON.
+2. On your Mac, go to System Preferences > Bluetooth and click on Turn Bluetooth ON.

 Note: Also, check Show Bluetooth in menu bar box.

-3. Once the Bluetooth Device appears in “Devices” section, click on Connect.
+3. Once the Bluetooth Device appears in “Devices” section, click on the Connect option.

 Note: On the Bluetooth device, you may be required to accept Bluetooth connection by tapping on the Pair option.

 This simple process of connecting a Bluetooth device to Mac always works flawlessly, unless Bluetooth is not working on Mac.

 If you are unable to pair a Bluetooth device with Mac, you should be able to fix Bluetooth problems on Mac using one of the following methods.